CrunchyData/crunchy-katacoda/postgresql-devel/basics/insert/01-review.md

-When there are columns in the table which are not populated as part of the INSERT command, Postgres will fill those columns using the default value for the column, if there is one such as in the case of serial and identity columns, or will insert a 'NULL' (which means that there is no value for the column).
+When there are columns in the table which are not populated as part of the INSERT command, Postgres will fill those columns using the default value for the column if there is one (such as in the case of serial and identity columns), or it will insert a `NULL` (which means that there is no value for the column).
+We'll see this in action later in this step.
 Generally speaking, when there is a serial or identity column you should not include them in the INSERT statement and instead allow Postgres to populate them.
-The event table we're using in this scenario has an identity column (use `\d event` in `psql` to see it), but we're not including it in our INSERT, so it will automatically be populated using the identity value by Postgres.

 (Our [Create Table course](https://learn.crunchydata.com/postgresql-devel/courses/basics/basictable) also discusses what happens if you include an insert value for serial and